 Understanding Notional VAT for EU B2B Transactions

-Notional VAT applies to B2B sales and purchases, and reverse charges on services within the European Union (EU).
+Notional VAT applies to B2B sales, purchases, and reverse charges on services within the European Union (EU).

-For cross border transactions between EU member states, you would charge VAT only to buyers who are not tax registered (mostly individual consumers, but can include companies too).
-However, for B2B transactions with VAT registered companies, you use a zero rated tax for sales transactions if the buyer is VAT registered in a different EU country.
-For example, you are a seller in the U.K. and the buyer is in Germany.
+For cross border transactions between EU countries, you only charge VAT only to buyers who aren't tax registered.
+This can include individual consumers, but sometimes companies too.
+However, for B2B transactions with VAT registered companies, you use a zero rated tax for sales transactions if the buyer is VAT registered in another EU country.
+For example, you're a seller in the UK and your buyer's in Germany.

-Notional VAT is used purely for tax reporting purposes.
+Notional VAT is only used for tax reporting.
 For a B2B transaction with a zero rated tax, the customs or tax authorities need to know what the tax amount would have been if VAT had been charged.
 This amount is the notional amount.
 No cash is paid or received.
-It is also not on any bill or invoice, and has no G/L impact in NetSuite.
+It's not on any bill or invoice, and doesn't affect your G/L impact in NetSuite.

 For more information, see How NetSuite Determines the Notional Tax Code to Use for a Transaction.